Anniel07/majestyFrontedDemo/README.md

 # demo-api

-This is a demo for using an api from textBook "The Majesty of vue" in chapter 8 The api have two entities stories and movies, there is a UI for make a crud on both entities.
+This is a demo for using an api from textBook "The Majesty of vue" in chapter 8.
+The api have two entities stories and movies, there is a UI for make a crud on both entities.
-This proyect use this dependencies
+This proyect use this
 "dependencies": {
     "axios": "^0.26.0",
     "core-js": "^3.6.5",